google/project-gameface/README.md

 # This is a Multiplatform build
 > :warning:  Still under heavy development and has issues!

-This will run on Windows, MacOS, and Linux.
+This will run on Windows AMD64, Apple MacOS, and Linux AMD64.

 For those using MacOS on Apple Silicon (M1, M2, and so on):